Updated: Feb 10

 When you have your own mind under control, intuition will give you all of the knowledge of the world” —Yogi Bhajan

 I'm a dog LOVER.
-I haven't quite crossed over into crazy dog lady territory, but given enough time I'm sure I'll get there (full disclosure: I have seriously considered a T-shirt with my puppers adorable little furry face on it).
-So you can imagine the scene that unfolded a couple of weeks ago when my husband and I got a call from a local rescue organization asking if we would adopt one of their puppies?
+I haven't quite crossed over into crazy dog lady territory, but given enough time I'm sure I'll get there!
+So imagine the scene that unfolded a couple of weeks ago when my husband and I got a call from a local rescue organization asking if we would adopt one of their puppies?

 Yes.
 Start the car!!